 See press release.

-See the ONVIF Profile Feature Overview v2.5 (June 2021) to get an overview and a comparison of the features supported by all ONVIF profiles, and whether the features are considered mandatory (M) or conditional (C) for a conformant device or client.
+See the ONVIF Profile Feature Overview v2.6 (April 2022) to get an overview and a comparison of the features supported by all ONVIF profiles, and whether the features are considered mandatory (M) or conditional (C) for a conformant device or client.

 Profile M can be applied in metadata-based or event trigger-based use cases for security, business intelligence and IoT applications.